-Budgeted cost: £ 21, 460
+Budgeted cost: £20,760

-Activity Evidence that supports this approach Challenge number(s) addressed To offer opportunities otherwise out of reach to PP pupils through enrichment activities, including after-school clubs.
+Activity Evidence that supports this approach Challenge number(s) addressed To offer opportunities otherwise out of reach to PP pupils through enrichment activities, including after-school clubs and financial support for trips.
 Education Endowment Foundation - Teaching and Learning Toolkit Levelling up opportunities.
-5, 7, 8 Implement our new school attendance policy, in order to secure and sustain good attendance for all pupils, particularly those at risk of becoming persistent absentees School and national attendance data Education Endowment Foundation - Teaching and Learning Toolkit Levelling up opportunities.
-5, 6 Provide support and resources for vulnerable pupils and families to ensure access to learning, engagement in school community and encourage lifelong habits of learning.
+5, 7, 8 Continue to embed our school attendance School and national attendance data 5, 6 policy, in order to Education Endowment Foundation - secure and sustain Teaching and Learning Toolkit good attendance for all Levelling up opportunities.

+pupils, particularly those at risk of becoming persistent absentees Provide support and resources for vulnerable pupils and families to ensure access to learning, engagement in school community and encourage lifelong habits of learning.
 For example, providing workshops for parents, purchasing apps for home learning and providing books and other learning resources where required.
 School data and observations.
 There is a strong association between parental engagement and a child's academic success (EEF).
 Education Endowment Foundation - Teaching and Learning Toolkit Levelling up opportunities.
 5, 6, 7, 8

-Total budgeted cost: £ 160, 650
+Total budgeted cost: £ 155, 490